neilbaldwin/JTextBox/readme.md

 | Carriage Return | `<cr>` | Inserts a new line/carriage return in the text output.
 Requires no equivalent style key in the style dictionary |
 | Headings | `"h-"` `<h->` | A tag that starts with the letter 'h' will tell the renderer to add a new line at the following tag (hence defining whatever is between the `<h->` tag and the next tag in the text as a heading).
 The `"-"` part of the tag can be any character e.g h1, h2, h3 |

+#### Left, Right and Center Alignment

+This is a new feature as of 15/11/2023.

+It's now possible to specify text alignment via the `align` key in your style dictionary.
+This works for both the base style and the tag styles though if you try to use it as an inline style in a paragraph or sentence the results will likely be odd and, even more likely, unpredictable.
+Have a go though.
+If you think you've broken something let me know - there are far too many possible edge cases for me to test on my own volition!

 ### Coded Text Strings

 Until now we've only covered how to set up your styling.
 The other half to using JTextBox is **Coded Text Strings**